frixo3190/neato-connected/install-internally.md

-# Installing the ESP
+# Install internally

 **Warning: before opening up the robot, make sure to open the battery compartment and remove the battery.
 We will include this again step in the step-by-step procedure.**

-Follow these instructions to install the ESP you have flashed the [esphome firmware](esphome.yaml) onto in your robot.
 The pictures here are from a D5 but should be similar for others.
+Please read the guide fully before doing it yourself!

 ## What you need
 - protective cover for your work surface